wangxingchen2930/algorithm-and-data-structure/algorithm/README.md

 - In total, O(kE), where k is the longest path length of all shortest paths
 - In the worst case, O(VE) time complexity

-## Directed acyclic graphs

-### Topological sort
+## Topological sort

-Given a DAG G = (V, E), topological sort is a linear ordering of all vertices of the DAG such that if G contains an edge <u, v>, u appears before v in the ordering
+Given a directed acyclic graphs(DAG) G = (V, E), topological sort is a linear ordering of all vertices of the DAG such that if G contains an edge <u, v>, u appears before v in the ordering

 - Initialize an empty queue and an empty list
 - Initialize the in-degree of each node to 0